Does paying off a closed or charged off account raise your credit scores?

 Paying Off a Charged Off Account

 If the creditor has not sold or transferred the debt to a collection agency, the charged off account still will report the balance owed.
-Once the balance is paid, the account status will be updated to show "Paid Charge off" and the balance will be updated to zero.

 Often, when an account is written off or charged off, the creditor will sell the debt to a collection agency and the balance on the original account will be updated to zero.
 If so, you no longer owe the balance to the original creditor.
 Instead, the collection agency becomes the legal owner of the debt.